 Baltimore Beacon

-To borrow a phrase from Forrest Gump, I’d say the Baltimore Beacon is like a box of chocolates.
-You never know what you’re going to get!
-But seriously, when you climb up to the Beacon, it’s always a bit of a surprise to figure out what’s in store for you.
+But joking aside.
+A visit to the Beacon always holds a little surprise, because you never quite know what will be waiting for you up there.
 Although you catch a glimpse of the whitewashed tower from afar, it is only after passing the final hilltop that it reveals itself in all its glory.
-It is a view that is addictive and one that you will never forget.
-Like a tireless sentinel, the signal tower stands atop the cliffs overlooking Baltimore Bay.
-Opposite, Sherkin Island rises up, and the panorama seems almost too perfect to be true.
+It’s a sight that gets under your skin and stays there.
+Like a tireless sentinel, the signal tower presides over the cliffs above Baltimore Bay.
+Sherkin Island rises opposite, and the whole panorama looks almost too perfect to be real.

 Location